Black vulture: Feeding

-In natural settings, the black vulture eats mainly carrion.
-In areas populated by humans, it may scavenge at garbage dumps, but also takes eggs, fruit (both ripe and rotting), fish, dung and ripe/decomposing plant material and can kill or injure newborn or incapacitated mammals.
+The black vulture eats mainly carrion in natural settings.
+In areas populated by humans, it may scavenge at garbage dumps for refuse, offal, and other discarded edible waste, but also takes eggs, fruit (both ripe and rotting), fish, dung and ripe/decomposing plant material and can kill or injure newborn or incapacitated mammals.
 Like other vultures, it plays an important role in the ecosystem by disposing of carrion which would otherwise be a breeding ground for disease.
 The black vulture locates food either by sight or by following New World vultures of the genus Cathartes to carcasses.
 These vultures—the turkey vulture, the lesser yellow-headed vulture, and the greater yellow-headed vulture—forage by detecting the scent of ethyl mercaptan, a gas produced by the beginnings of decay in dead animals.
 Their heightened ability to detect odors allows them to search for carrion below the forest canopy.
-The black vulture is aggressive when feeding, and may chase the slightly larger turkey vulture from carcasses.
+The black vulture is aggressive when feeding and may chase the slightly larger turkey vulture from carcasses.

 The black vulture also occasionally feeds on livestock or deer.
 It is the only species of New World vulture which preys on cattle.
-It occasionally harasses cows which are giving birth, but primarily preys on newborn calves, as well as lambs and piglets.
+It occasionally harasses cows giving birth, but primarily preys on newborn calves, lambs, and piglets.
 In its first few weeks, a calf will allow vultures to approach it.
-The vultures swarm the calf in a group, then peck at the calf's eyes, or at the nose or the tongue.
+The vultures swarm the calf in a group and then peck at the calf's eyes, nose, or tongue.
 The calf then goes into shock and is killed by the vultures.

 Black vultures have sometimes been observed removing and eating ticks from resting capybaras and Baird's tapir (Tapirus bairdii).
 These vultures are known to kill baby herons and seabirds on nesting colonies, and feed on domestic ducks, small birds, skunks, opossums, other small mammals, lizards, small snakes, young turtles and insects.
 Like other birds with scavenging habits, the black vulture presents resistance to pathogenic microorganisms and their toxins.
 Many mechanisms may explain this resistance.
 Anti-microbial agents may be secreted by the liver or gastric epithelium, or produced by microorganisms of the normal microbiota of the species.

 Legal protections

-It receives special legal protections under the Migratory Bird Treaty Act of 1918 in the United States, by the Convention for the Protection of Migratory Birds in Canada, and by the Convention for the Protection of Migratory Birds and Game Mammals in Mexico.
+The black vulture receives special legal protections under the Migratory Bird Treaty Act of 1918 in the United States, by the Convention for the Protection of Migratory Birds in Canada, and by the Convention for the Protection of Migratory Birds and Game Mammals in Mexico.
 In the United States it is illegal to take, kill, or possess black vultures without a permit and violation of the law is punishable by a fine of up to US$15,000 and imprisonment of up to six months.
 It is listed as a species of Least Concern by the IUCN Red List.
 Populations appear to remain stable, and it has not reached the threshold of inclusion as a threatened species, which requires a decline of more than 30% in ten years or three generations.